itsdanni/PolyChat/README.md

 * Access key and endpoint the Text Analytics API: https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-access-key
    * For the API endpoint, make sure contains the `https://` prefix and no trailing slash: `https://westus.api.cognitive.microsoft.com/text/analytics/v2.0`

-Open up `config.js` in the root directory of this project.
+Create a `secrets.js` in the root directory of this project (it's set to be untracked by git) and set add your api keys in the following format.
 Replace the placeholders with the keys/endpoint you've just obtained (keep quotes around everything):
 ```
-modules.export = {
-   translatorTextAPIKey: "translatorTextAPIKey",
-   textAnalyticsAPIKey: "textAnalyticsAPIKey",
-   textAnalyticsAPIEndpoint: "textAnalyticsAPIEndpoint"
-};
+process.env.TEXT_ANALYTICS_API = "your text analytic api key"
+process.env.TRANSLATOR_TEXT_API = "your text translator api key"
 ```

 ### Setting up Postgres and create the app database